 The following features are not supported within Episerver DXC Service:

-You can deploy either using deployment tools for a version controlled team development environment, or through Visual Studio using the Episerver extensions and publish profiles.
-You can use any deployment tool that supports Azure Resource Manager (ARM); see Deploying code changes for more information.
+You can deploy using deployment tools for a version controlled team development environment, or deploy through Visual Studio using the Episerver extensions and publish profiles.
+You can use any deployment tool that supports Azure Resource Manager (ARM); see Deploying code changes.

 The following add-ons are not supported in Episerver DXC Service.